-How much will a course cost in Taiwan?
+How much will a Chinese language course cost in Taiwan?

-A 4-week program with Taiwan Mandarin Institute will cost $1,185, not including housing.
+A 4-week intensive program (4 hours a day) with Taiwan Mandarin Institute will cost $1,360, not including housing.
 You can stay anywhere from 1 week to 52 weeks.
 Budget at least $35 a day for housing.

-Tuition at the National Taiwan University will cost $1,080 per season.
-The winter season costs a little less (it's also shorter), with tution at $900.
+Tuition at the National Taiwan University will cost $$4,700 per semester.
+The spring semester costs a little less, with tution at 4,550.

 Taiwan is the great, catch-all answer.
 “I want to learn Chinese but I’m a little apprehensive about mainland China, where should I go?”
 Taiwan.
 “I want to learn Chinese but I’d like a mix of urban and more scenic environs, where should I go?”
 Taiwan.
 “I’d like to learn Chinese, but I’ve got a pretty tight budget and want to make the most of it, where should I go?”
 Taiwan!
 Seriously, this island off the coast of China might just be your new top budget study abroad destination.

 Urban Taipei is just like any other top-flight city in the world: great dining, great shopping, great entertainment.
 But most important to our discussion, it also has great universities.
 In fact, there are more than 40 universities in the northern capital city alone!
 With so many bright young minds originating from Taiwan, the higher education system is the envy of many a nation.
 Students of any age can check out the Taiwan Mandarin Institute, which offers small class sizes and a 10% discount to Go Overseas readers.